sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

     ![](./images/select-model.png  " ")

 7. To make the model prediction available to all applications we will use the Oracle Database's virtual column feature.
 We will add two new virtual columns - the prediction itself, and the probability that the prediction is correct. *TIP: You can also create a function index in the ml columns (not included here)*.
 If you wish to use a function index the table must be analyzed to be used in queries.
+For more information, see ["When to Use Function-Based Indexes"](https://docs.oracle.com/en/database/oracle/oracle-database/21/adfns/indexes.html#GUID-44AD4D28-A056-4977-B2F7-AC1BC50EDC87).

     ````
     <copy>